ichtrojan/error-pages/README.md

 ## Introduction

-This is a collection of my implemted error page designs.
+This is a collection of my implemented error page designs.
 Error pages should be minimal, beautiful and lightweight.

 ## Content